leggerf/intertwin/README.md

 # Intertwin

+## Access Intertwin resources through EGI authentication

 You will need to:

-- [install the oidc-agent](#install-oidc-agent) if it is not available in your system
+- [install the oidc-agent](#install-oidc-agent) if it is not available in your system. **NB:** with Ubuntu based distros you cannot install/use gfal commands.
+Might be better to use [docker image](#use-docker-image) if docker is available on your system.
-- [first time setup]((#first-time-add-identity)): create your egi identity for authentication
+- [first time setup](#first-time-add-identity): create your egi identity for authentication
 - get valid token

-## Access Intertwin resources through EGI authentication

 ### Setup oidc account